awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

 This sample policy gives users permissions to create, modify, and delete Auto Scaling groups, but only if the group uses the tag `environment=test`\.
 Because launch configurations do not support tags, and `Describe` actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.
-To learn more about the elements within an IAM policy statement, see [Amazon EC2 Auto Scaling Identity\-Based Policies](control-access-using-iam.md#security_iam_service-with-iam-id-based-policies)\.
+To learn more about the elements within an IAM policy statement, see [Amazon EC2 Auto Scaling identity\-based policies](control-access-using-iam.md#security_iam_service-with-iam-id-based-policies)\.

-## Policy Best Practices<a name="security_iam_service-with-iam-policy-best-practices"></a>
+## Policy best practices<a name="security_iam_service-with-iam-policy-best-practices"></a>

 Identity\-based policies are very powerful\.
 They determine whether someone can create, access, or delete Amazon EC2 Auto Scaling resources in your account\.
 These actions can incur costs for your AWS account\.
 When you create or edit identity\-based policies, follow these guidelines and recommendations:
 + **Get Started Using AWS Managed Policies** – To start using Amazon EC2 Auto Scaling quickly, use AWS managed policies to give your employees the permissions they need\.
 These policies are already available in your account and are maintained and updated by AWS\.
 For more information, see [Get Started Using Permissions With AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#bp-use-aws-defined-policies) in the *IAM User Guide*\.